developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 6. Agent converts MC objects to Android in-memory bundle(s)
 7. Agent calls `DevicePolicyManager.SetApplicationRestrictions`, passes bundle(s) to `com.zebra.oemconfig` for action

-As an aid to development, this guide provides two fully working tools that EMM solution providers are free to use&ndash;in whole or in part&ndash;as examples of effective implementation of this process.
+As an aid to development, this guide provides two fully working tools that EMM solution providers are free to use&ndash;in whole or in part&ndash;as examples of effective implementation of this process and/or as a means of comparison with their own solutions.
+These solutions are based on published standards.
+With the exception of the schema, which describes functions specific to Zebra devices, the sample solutions provided here contain no Zebra-proprietary logic, and could be effective on any device that confirms to the same standards.

 `McTool.jar` - A Java app that presents a data-driven user interface from the contents of a schema.

 `BundleTools` - Program logic that converts JSON Managed Configuration objects into bundles.

+`schema` - The Zebra-specific

+> Zebra provides no warranty or support.

 <!--